 Ringling Lake Park in nearby Eastland offers hiking trails, fishing and an archery club on land once owned by the circus king, John Ringling.
 Click HERE to read more.

 Thurber is home to both the Smoke Stack and New York Hill Restaurants.

 Mary’s Cafe in nearby Strawn always seems to make the BEST OF list by various food critics around the state for both their chicken fried steak and their hamburgers.
 They don’t have a website, facebook page or anything else, but they always have a line.

 The turrets of Greystone Castle can be seen from the I-20 on the South side of the highway, almost covered by the tops of the trees.
-It’s a 6,000 acre game ranch, which also offers facilities for tours and weddings.
-Click HERE to visit their website.
+A 6,000 acre game ranch, it also offers facilities for tours and weddings.

 Keep Having Fun in the Texas Sun!

 Having Fun in the TEXAS Sun is on PINTEREST!
 Use it as a quick resource to find activities in different Texas towns!
 Click HERE!